asafelobotomy/pivotsliceconnect_excel/README.md

 Links all slicers in the workbook to every PivotTable on the **PivotTable** sheet.
 A status bar spinner shows progress and a summary is displayed when finished.

+Both macros automatically create the **PivotTable** worksheet if it does not already exist.

 ## Importing the Modules

 1. Open your workbook in Excel (tested with Excel 365 on Windows).